 Be clear and focused in your language

-Both Marketing and Sales spend a lot of time and energy trying to reach your target accounts with a story that makes an impact with the target audience.
+Both Marketing and Sales spend a lot of time and energy trying to reach your target accounts with a story that makes an impact on the target audience.
 Make sure your message is clear and to the point.

 For example, focus on a particular problem that you know your account is struggling with.
 Or highlight specific savings or benefits they could receive if they choose your solution.
 This focus can make just the difference and shows that you, as a party, understand their world well.